benwatson528/intellij-avro-parquet-plugin/README.md

  - Flattening of nested records in table view ([json-flattener](https://github.com/wnameless/json-flattener))
  - Configurable number of records to display
  - Automatic support for IntelliJ's light and Darcula themes
- - Compatible with all IntelliJ-based products (such as PyCharm and Android Studio)
+ - Compatible with all IntelliJ-based products (including PyCharm and Android Studio)

 ## Installing